Dmrgn/Exam-Buster/README.md

 # Exam Buster

-A hackathon project to help students prepare for an exam by uploading past assignments from the semester assignments and getting taylored feedback along with a study plan and sample problems to solve.
+A web app to help students prepare for an exam.
+Just uploading past assignments from the semester and get tailored feedback along with a study plan and sample problems to solve.
+Supercharged with Cerebras inference.

+Made for [Cerebras.ai](https://www.cerebras.ai/) + OpenRouter hackathon.

 ## Features